albertopereira/closer-project/docs/architecture.md

 | Years | short_description  | The summary of the budget for a specific year. |

 ##
-The `Data` table have the following definitions for its fields:
+The `Data` table has the following definitions for its fields:

 | Table | Field | Definition |
 |:------|:------|:-----------|